-Frederick Green is co-chair of Weil’s Transactions Practice (Mergers and Acquisitions, Private Equity and Infrastructure Investment).
+Frederick Green is co-chair of Weil’s Transactions Practice and is based in New York.
 He is an established practitioner with broad experience in corporate and securities transactions.
 Mr. Green’s primary areas of practice include business combinations (mergers, acquisitions, spin-offs and joint ventures), advising Boards of Directors with respect to corporate governance and fiduciary duties and in connection with relationships with activist investors, and counseling with respect to a broad range of commercial affairs.
 Mr. Green also regularly advises investment banking firms in merger and acquisition matters.

 - Nortek, Inc. in its $2.8 billion merger with Melrose Industries PLC

 - DIRECTV in its $67 billion transaction with AT&T

 - ENGIE North America Inc. (f/k/a GDF SUEZ Energy North America, Inc.) in its $1.2 billion sale of FirstLight Power Resources Holdings, Inc. to Public Sector Pension Investment Board and its pending $3.3 billion sale of its portfolio of electric generating plants in Texas, New England, and the Mid-Atlantic states to Atlas Power Finance, LLC